 A serious, eager scholar, Abelson initially enrolled in the chemical engineering curriculum in 1930.
-"Chemistry, because I like chemistry," he explained.
-"Engineering, to please my father."
+"Chemistry, because I like chemistry," he neering, to please my father."
 Philip and Neva met when they were undergraduates in chemistry.
 Although they didn't take classes together, Philip soon discovered Neva was a top scholar.
 And he was taken with her sense of humor.
 They married in 1936.
-Soon both were studying at University of California, Berkeley.
+Soon both were studyexplained.
+"Engiing at University of California, Berkeley.
+Neva was one of the first women to earn a medical degree from Johns Hopkins University, and the first woman to be in charge of the hospital's nurseries there.
+Later she was a professor of pediatrics and pathology at the University of Pennsylvania.
+Her work in pediatrics piqued her interest in the Rhesus factor and its relation to blood disease in tiny infants, which at the time was a likely cause of death or mental retardation.